 A brief example…

-I’ll give one, and perhaps the most common example.
+I’ll give one, and perhaps the most common example of racing strategy.
 In many of the shorter distances (like mile, 5k, 10k), certain athletes prefer either a fast, even race or a slow start, fast finish race.
 Those who prefer the former simply hit the gas and see who keeps up.
 The latter, though, is a bit trickier.

 Enter Matthew Centrowitz in the 2016 Olympic 1500m final.
 A notoriously crafty racer, Centro, was known to prefer to let others do the dirty work so that he could steal the glory in a dream-shattering final lap kick that left most world class milers questioning the meaning of life.
 To deprive him of that, other savvy racers in the Olympic final opted for an early surge.
 Centro, never one to enjoy being bested, made the calculated move to overtake the lead and promptly slow down, effectively negating the attempt to apply pressure.